A re-analysis of equilibrium chemistry in five hot Jupiters: Planet-by-planet results

-For this planet, \cite{Sing_2015} and \cite{Fischer} found signatures of sodium and potassium without detection of aerosols hazes. \cite{Nikolov_w39b} agreed for the clear atmosphere with ground-based observations, and detected sodium features and evidences for potassium.
-But \cite{Barstow} concluded that grey clouds or Rayleigh scattering atmosphere models were working on this planet, with a slight better fit for the grey clouds solution. \cite{Wakeford_2017} found that WASP-39b is best described with isothermal equilibrium model, and found that uniform clouds were not playing an important role.
-However \cite{Pinhas} took into account stellar activity and found the spectra best explained with stellar heterogeneities and clouds/hazes. \cite{Kirk} is in agreement with \cite{Wakeford_2017} and points out that stellar activity has a minimum impact on the transmission spectrum. \cite{Kawashima} recently found that WASP-39b is best described taking into account disequilibrium effect of vertical mixing for some chemical species such as H$_2$O, CH$_4$, CO, CO$_2$, NH$_3$ and N$_2$.\\
+For this planet, \cite{Sing_2015} and \cite{Fischer} found signatures of sodium and potassium without detection of aerosols hazes. \cite{Nikolov_w39b} agreed for the clear atmosphere with ground-based observations and detected sodium features and evidences for potassium.
+However, \cite{Barstow} concluded that grey clouds or Rayleigh scattering atmosphere models were working on this planet, with a slight better fit for the grey clouds solution. \cite{Wakeford_2017} found that WASP-39b is best described with isothermal equilibrium model, and found that uniform clouds were not playing an important role.
+However, \cite{Pinhas} took into account stellar activity and found the spectra best explained with stellar heterogeneities and clouds and hazes. \cite{Kirk} is in agreement with \cite{Wakeford_2017} and points out that stellar activity has a minimum impact on the transmission spectrum. \cite{Kawashima} recently found that WASP-39b is best described taking into account disequilibrium effect of vertical mixing for some chemical species such as H$_2$O, CH$_4$, CO, CO$_2$, NH$_3$, and N$_2$.\\

 We decided to include in our free model H$_2$O, CH$_4$, NH$_3$, HCN, CO, CO$_2$, Na, K, H$_2$S, TiH and AlO and to run equilibrium chemistry ACE and Fastchem models as well.
 We tested with clouds and hazes added to all three models.
 We added H$_2$S in our free model in agreement with \cite{jwst_w39b}, early release of JWST results on WASP-39b.

-The resulting log(evidence) for all of the models are really similar, the clear atmosphere hypothesis is therefore favored.
+The resulting log(evidence) for all of the models are really similar, with the clear atmosphere hypothesis therefore shown to be favored.
 There is a small preference for the model with ACE equilibrium chemistry taking into account neither clouds nor hazes (log(evidence) = 443).
-See posterior distribution figure for the best fit model in Appendix \ref{section:appendix_w39}.
+The posterior distribution figure for the best-fit model is given in Appendix \ref{section:appendix_w39}.